Polynomials and asymptotic constants in a resurgent problem from 't Hooft: Computation of a fractional polylogarithm

-With $|z|>20$ in~(\ref{Ginv}), the first term on the right is quickly evaluated by~(\ref{Gz}) and in the second term one encounters a complex Hurwitz zeta value, for which there is an efficient Euler-MacLaurin procedure~\cite{FJ}.
+With $|z|>20$ in \eqref{Ginv}, the first term on the right is quickly evaluated by \eqref{Gz} and in the second term one encounters a complex Hurwitz zeta value, for which there is an efficient Euler--Maclaurin procedure~\cite{FJ}.

-Most intriguingly, Woods gives an asymptotic expansion for ${\rm Li}_p(z)$ on the negative $z$-axis, with $z\ll-1$.
-Setting $z=-e^{u}$, with large positive $u$, and substituting $p=-\frac12$ in~\cite[Eq.\ 11.1]{DW}, one obtains the optimally truncated estimate
+Most intriguingly, Wood gives an asymptotic expansion for $\operatorname{Li}_p(z)$ on the negative $z$-axis, with $z\ll-1$.
+Setting $z=-\e^{u}$, with large positive $u$, and substituting $p=-\frac12$ in~\cite[Eq.~(11.1)]{DW}, one obtains the optimally truncated estimate

 where $\eta(s)=(1-2^{1-s})\zeta(s)$ and hence $\eta(0)=\frac12$.